-Get tips for finding and eliminating their nest.
+Get tips for finding and eliminating yellow jackets before they find you.

 Q: Yellow jackets are a big pest problem in the fall.
 They're busy swarming just when people are out tidying the landscape and hauling brush.
 What's the best way to control them?